 - Identify training resources that can help develop the required competencies

-- Analyse your people data to identify your high performers
+- Analyze your people data to identify your high performers

-- Also identify those who demonstrate the drive, passion and potential to progress in your organisation
+- Also identify those who demonstrate the drive, passion and potential to progress in your organization

 - Assess your people to find out what motivates them, how to keep them engaged, what kind of manager do they respond to best, then adapt your style to accommodate these preferences

 - And there you have it!
-You will now be on your way to having rich pools of talent throughout the organisation, which you can recruit from when gaps arise.
+You will now be on your way to having rich pools of talent throughout the organization, which you can recruit from when gaps arise.